memorymapper/memorymap-toolkit/README.md

 - Add an 'About' page to let people know what your Memory Map shows
 - Change the ```WELCOME_MESSAGE``` setting in the map config
 - Design a custom map style in [Maptutnik](https://maputnik.github.io/)
+- Add a some points, polygons, or lines to your Memory Map

 ### 10. Extra - SSL